Amelhid/layoffs_data_cleaning/README.md

 - What percentage of companies shut down completely (100% laid off)?
 - Which companies, locations, countries, industries, and company stages were hit hardest?
 - How did layoffs trend year over year and month over month?
-- Which companies had the most layoffs each year (top 5, handling ties)?
+- Which companies had the most layoffs each year?
-- What did the cumulative (rolling) total of layoffs look like over time?
+- What did the rolling total of layoffs look like over time?

 ### SQL Techniques Used in EDA